 Prior to focusing full-time on philanthropic activities, Stuart had a 25-year career as an attorney specializing in federal taxation.
 He completed his legal career by serving as Chief Counsel for the Internal Revenue Service during the Clinton Administration (1994-2001).
 He had previously served as Deputy Chief of Staff of the Joint Committee on Taxation of the US Congress and as a partner in a Washington, DC law firm.
 Stuart received his BA from Yale College and his JD from Harvard Law School.

 Jane Mansour Solomon

 Jane is a former conservation biologist at The Nature Conservancy where she worked in the Latin American Science Division.
 She continues to be involved in environmental issues, including as Chair of Community Forklift, a nonprofit reuse center for home improvement supplies.
-Jane is also the president of the Forest Hills Civic Association and The Forest Hills Neighborhood Alliance.

 Jane is the former chair of Advisory Neighborhood Commission 3-F in Washington, DC, an elected body which considers and makes recommendations with respect to a wide range of policies and programs that affect her neighborhood.
 She is also a former board member of the Bonobo Conservation Initiative, dedicated to preserving the last great ape species to be discovered which could be the first to become extinct.
 Jane received her Bachelor of Arts from Colgate College (1981) and her Master of Science in Conservation Biology from the University of Maryland (1992).